 Anthony: "You could be right."
 (They rush off to carjack a rich white couple).

-Nice Guy: Daniel Ruiz, the locksmith.
+- Nice Guy: Daniel Ruiz, the locksmith.
 He's a hard worker, family man, and doesn't hurl one racist insult with and without people around him.
-Even when Farhad accused Daniel of trying to cheat him, Daniel yells, but only telling to change the door.
+Even when Farhad accused Daniel of trying to cheat him, Daniel yells, but only telling to him to change the door.

-The Unfavorite: Heavily implied with Waters's relaitionship with his mother during the last scene: She blames him for Peter's death and calls him [Peter] her only son.
+- The Unfavorite: Heavily implied with Waters's relationship with his mother during the last scene: She blames him for Peter's death and calls him [Peter] her only son.